-- (b) All records of all persons, firms or corporations concerning the landing, purchase, receipt and sale of halibut shall be retained for a period of two years and shall be open at all times to inspection by any enforcement officer of the Governments of Canada or the United States or by any authorized representative of the Commission.
-Such persons, firms or corporations may be required to certify to the correctness of such records and to support the certificate by a sworn statement. - (c) The possession by any person, firm or corporation of halibut which such person, firm or corporation knows to have been taken by a vessel without a valid halibut license is prohibited. - (d) No person, firm or corporation shall unload any halibut from any vessel that has fished for halibut in Areas 3B, 3C, 4A, 4B, 4C or 4D and has entered Area 3A when Area 3A is closed to halibut fishing unless the license of said vessel has been validated at Sand Point, Alaska, as required in paragraphs (e), (f), and (g) of Section 7, and unless the vessel has complied with the provisions of Section 14 of these regulations, or unless permission to unload such halibut has been secured from an enforcement officer of the Governments of Canada or the United States.
+- (a) All persons, firms or corporations that shall buy halibut or receive halibut for any purpose from fishing or transporting vessels or other carrier shall keep and on request furnish to customs officers or to any enforcement officer of the Governments of Canada or the United States or to representatives of the Commission, records of each purchase or receipt of halibut, showing date, locality, name of vessel, person, firm or corporation purchased or received from and the amount in pounds according to trade categories of the halibut. - (b) All records of all persons, firms or corporations concerning the landing, purchase, receipt and sale of halibut shall be retained for a period of two years and shall be open at all times to inspection by any enforcement officer of the Governments of Canada or the United States or by any authorized representative of the Commission.
+Such persons, firms or corporations may be required to certify to the correctness of such records and to support the certificate by a sworn statement. - (c) The possession by any person, firm or corporation of halibut known to have been taken by a vessel without a valid halibut license is prohibited. - (d) No person, firm or corporation shall unload any halibut from any vessel that has fished for halibut in Areas 3C, 4A, 4B, 4C or 4D and has entered Area 3A when Area 3A is closed to halibut fishing unless the license of said vessel has been validated at Sand Point, Alaska, as required in paragraph (e) of Section 8, and unless the vessel has complied with the provisions of Section 15 of these regulations, or unless permission to unload such halibut has been secured from an enforcement officer of the Governments of Canada or the United States.

-Section 10.
+Section 11.
 Retention of Halibut Taken by Nets and Pots